jundalisay/superb/content/en/research/einstein/ether/part-2.md

 From the present state of theory it looks as if the electromagnetic field, as opposed to the gravitational field, rests upon an entirely new formal motif, as though nature might just as well have endowed the gravitational ether with fields of quite another type, for example, with fields of a scalar potential, instead of fields of the electromagnetic type.

 The elementary particles of matter are merely condensations of the electromagnetic field.
-This leads to two views of the universe=
+This leads to two views of the universe:
 - gravitational ether (space)
 - electromagnetic field (matter)